-1. Match Up Colors & Numbers
+1. Match Up Colors & Numbers On Your UNO Cards

-When he was 2 years old I introduced the UNO cards to him and we would match up the colors and numbers.
+When Dalton was 2 years old I introduced the UNO cards to him and we would match up the colors and numbers.
 This was perfect for his age and a great way to learn and have fun at the same time.

 I will say that there were lots of times, especially at the beginning, when he would pick up the cards and throw them all over the place.
 It was frustrating, to say the least, and felt a bit like 52 card pick-up, but I’m glad I stuck with it.
 (And, yes, I made him help pick up too!)